Candy Montgomery: Reaction after trial

 The verdict received a great deal of criticism from the community.
 Crowds chanted, "Murderer!
 Murderer!" as Montgomery exited the courthouse following her acquittal.
 The victim's father, Bob Pomeroy, said: As far as I'm concerned, justice will be served.
 She has to live with it ...
 I wouldn't say I was happy with the verdict.
 We don't know what happened and we never will know what happened.

-Evidence of Love: A True Story of Passion and Death in the Suburbs, a book examining the case and events following the trial, written by Dallas-based journalists John Bloom and Jim Atkinson, was released in January 1984.
+Portrayal in media

-Portrayal in film and television
+A book examining the case and events following the trial, titled Evidence of Love: A True Story of Passion and Death in the Suburbs, was written by Dallas-based journalists John Bloom and Jim Atkinson.
+It was released in January 1984.

-The 1990 television movie A Killing in a Small Town is based on the case.
+In the 1990 CBS TV movie A Killing in a Small Town, based on the Montgomery case but with names changed, Barbara Hershey won the Emmy award and the Golden Globe award portraying the lead character, named Cathy Morrison.

-Jessica Biel plays Montgomery in the Hulu original series Candy, which debuted in May 2022.
+Jessica Biel portrays Montgomery in the Hulu series Candy, which debuted in May 2022.

-Elizabeth Olsen will play Montgomery in the HBO Max series Love & Death, due for release in April 2023.
+Montgomery was portrayed by Elizabeth Olsen in the Max series Love & Death, which debuted in April 2023.